GaboBas/GaboBas/README.md

 <h3><p>I'm passionate about computers since I was 10.
 Two years ago, I finally decided studying programming.
-I first started with JAVA on OOP, MySQL and Spring.
-Currently I'm finishing Henry, a bootcam of over 700 hours, where I learned to use JavaScript, Node Js, Express Js, Sequelize, CSS, HTML5, Redux Js, React Js, PostgreSQL.
+I first did a course of over 500 hours where I started with JAVA with OOP paradigm, MySQL and Spring Currently I'm finishing Henry, a bootcam of over 700 hours, where I learned to use JavaScript, Node Js, Express Js, Sequelize, CSS, HTML5, Redux Js, React Js, PostgreSQL.
 I'm eager to start my career in the programming industry and be part of a team where I will be able to learn and help my colleagues.

  <h3 align="left">Connect with me:</h3>
 <p align="left">